Sanford, Bozak return to power Blues past Ducks 5-1

 #ReadLocal

+"Yeah, it's a great way to go into the break," St. Louis coach Craig Berube said.
+"If we play hockey like that, we're going to win our share of games."

+"It was one of the worst games I've been a part of, and I'll leave it at that," Anaheim defenseman Cam Fowler said.
+"It's just been a tough month in the locker room.
+This whole month has been hard emotionally.
+We have a great group of guys.
+We have all the pieces we need.
+We just can't seem to find our way right now.
+It wears on you.
+This is our livelihood, and right now it's not going great."

 All-Star John Gibson stopped 26 shots before former Blues goalie Chad Johnson replaced him with 9:25 to play, sending fans to the exits early on Anaheim's only home game between Jan.
 11 and Feb.
-13. The remaining Honda Center fans halfheartedly booed the team off the ice after it managed just 13 shots on goal.
+13. The remaining Honda Center fans halfheartedly booed the team off the ice after it managed just 13 shots.

+"It's really frustrating how we can't come out and compete hard," captain Ryan Getzlaf said.
+"As a collective group, we're not playing hard enough and competing hard enough.
+Obviously, this break couldn't come at a better time."

 Sanford had his 10th goal of the season and an assist after missing the Blues' previous three games with an upper-body injury.
-Bozak, who got credit for a third-period goal that ricocheted off Nick Ritchie's skate, also came off injured reserve and returned to the St. Louis lineup after missing nine games with a concussion.
+Bozak, who got credit for a third-period goal that ricocheted off Nick Ritchie's skate, returned to the St. Louis lineup after missing nine games with a concussion.

 Blues forward Ryan O'Reilly played in his 700th career game and had an assist to extend his scoring streak to six games.

-St. Louis outshot Anaheim 8-0 in the opening 6 ½ minutes before Sprong took a pass from Ryan Getzlaf and found the top corner for his eighth goal since joining the Ducks last month.
+St. Louis outshot Anaheim 8-0 in the opening 6 ½ minutes before Sprong took a pass from Getzlaf and hit the top corner for his eighth goal since joining the Ducks last month.

-After Tarasenko tied it with his 17th goal and Sanford scored early in the second, Sundqvist put the Blues up 3-1 when he shoved past Andy Welinski for a one-timer in the slot off a pass from former Ducks forward Patrick Maroon, who has scored a point in eight consecutive games against Anaheim.
+After Tarasenko tied it with his 17th goal and Sanford scored early in the second, Sundqvist put the Blues up 3-1 off a pass from former Ducks forward Patrick Maroon, who has scored a point in eight consecutive games against Anaheim.

 The Ducks added another major loss to their injury-plagued season Wednesday when Czech forward Ondrej Kase was ruled out for the season with a torn labrum.
 Kase also missed the first 18 games of the season with a concussion before scoring 20 points in 30 games.